lluppesms/copilot-dotnet-rps/README.md

 ## Demos

-You want to start with the basic one then jump to other ones.
+Start with [Lab 1](./Labs/RPS-Lab-1/README.md) and then work your way up into the other ones.

 1. [Lab 1](./Labs/RPS-Lab-1/README.md) - Create a simple working `RockPaperScissors` game.
 1. [Lab 2](./Labs/RPS-Lab-2/README.md) - Add more functionality to the `RockPaperScissors` game.
 1. [Lab 3](./Labs/RPS-Lab-3/README.md) - Make the game output more visually appealing.
 1. [Lab 4](./Labs/RPS-Lab-4/README.md) - Refactor the game and add some documentation.
 1. [Lab 5](./Labs/RPS-Lab-5/README.md) - Add some unit tests to the game.
-1. [Lab 6](./Labs/RPS-Lab-6/README.md) - Create a build pipeline for the game.
+1. [Lab 6](./Labs/RPS-Lab-6/README.md) - Create a build and test pipeline for the game.

 As you progress through the labs, there are working source code solutions for you to look at if needed in the [Solutions](./Solutions/) folder.